MarkusBiggus/home-assistant.io/source/_docs/automation/templating.markdown

 ### Home Assistant

-The Home Assistant trigger is recomended for automations instead of [homeassistant_start or homeassistant_stop events](/docs/configuration/events/#homeassistant_start-homeassistant_started).
+The Home Assistant trigger is recommended for automations instead of [homeassistant_start or homeassistant_stop events](/docs/configuration/events/#homeassistant_start-homeassistant_started).

 These are the properties available for a [Home Assistant trigger](/docs/automation/trigger/#home-assistant-trigger).